Equivariant symmetry-aware head pose estimation for fetal MRI: Pose Annotations

-\paragraph{Semi-automated} To feasibly annotate poses in Navigators, a much larger dataset (1210 total volumes), we utilized algorithmically generated poses to assist with annotation.
-Specifically, we first algorithmically obtained $P_k$ values for all slices, using optimization-based slice-to-volume registration~\cite{xu2023} (recall from Appendix~\ref{sec:interleaved} that slices are prescribed according to $\tilde{P}_k=T_kP_k$).
-Since all $\tilde{P}_k$ values were available to us as part of the acquisition parameters, we then computed $T_k=\tilde{P}_kP_k^{-1}$ as the GT pose for every navigator volume preceding the $k$th slice in the stack.
-Lastly, we manually corrected the poses in each navigator volume.
+To feasibly annotate poses in Navigators, a much larger dataset (1210 total volumes), we utilized algorithmically generated poses to assist with annotation.
+First, we algorithmically obtained $P_k$ values for all slices, averaged across 10 runs of optimization-based slice-to-volume registration~\cite{xu2023} (recall from Appendix~\ref{sec:interleaved} that slices are prescribed according to $\tilde{P}_k=T_kP_k$).
+Second, we kept “high-certainty” slices with rotation and translation errors under 8$^\circ$ and 8mm, respectively, relative to the average across all runs.
+Third, we adjusted each slice pose relative to the initial pose in each time-series, which was manually annotated.
+Fourth, since all $\tilde{P}_k$ values were available to us as part of the acquisition parameters, we computed $T_k=\tilde{P}_kP_k^{-1}$ as the GT pose for every navigator volume preceding the $k$th slice in the stack.
+Lastly, we manually corrected the poses in a subset of navigator volumes.

-\section{Training details}
+\section{Training Details}